JETSCAPE/SummerSchool2020/hydro_session/README.md

     This file has the evolution information about the momentum anisotropy, average velocity, and average temperature.
     * evolution_for_movie_xyeta_MUSIC.dat
-    This file contains evolution history of fluid cells above T = 130 MeV.
+    This file contains the evolution history of fluid cells above T = 130 MeV.

 ## [Bonus] Produce hadrons from hydrodynamics

-In JETSCAPE, a third party particle sampler iSpectraSampler (iSS) is employed to convert fluid cells to particles.
+In JETSCAPE, a third-party particle sampler iSpectraSampler (iSS) is employed to convert fluid cells to particles.
 The iSS produces Monte-Carlo particles from the hydrodynamic hyper-surface.
 The spatial and momentum distributions of particles follow the Cooper-Frye Formula.